Spanish town goes green by turning sewage into clean energy

 While energy efficiency projects have gained pace in other European countries, Spain has been held back by a yawning budget gap that was at the centre of concerns the country would need an international bailout last year.

-The All-gas project is three-fifths financed by the European Union FP7 program to determine the effectiveness of the methane produced from algae-derived biomass in cars and trucks.
+The All-gas project is three-fifths financed by the European Union FP7 programme to determine the effectiveness of the methane produced from algae-derived biomass in cars and trucks.

 TOILETS TO TANKS

-The Chiclana plant, still in a pilot phase and 200 square meters in size, harvested its first crop of algae last month and expects to fuel its first car by December.
+The Chiclana plant, still in a pilot phase and 200 square metres in size, harvested its first crop of algae last month and expects to fuel its first car by December.

 All-gas expects it to be fully up and running by 2015, when it aims for 3,000 kg of algae on 10 hectares of land, roughly 10 football fields, to generate annual biofuel production worth 100,000 euros - that's enough biofuel to run about 200 cars or 10 city garbage trucks a year.